-THE BEST FOR OUR WORLDTM TUITION AWARD
+THE BEST FOR OUR WORLD[TM] TUITION AWARD

 This will be awarded to first time enrolled students who plan to utilize their graduate degree from the College of Business by personifying values-based decision making to tackle tomorrow's challenges.
-This award may range from \$6,150 - \$10,000 off total graduate tuition, dependent upon the program of study.
+This award may range from \$\$6,300-\$9,725off total graduate tuition, dependent upon the program of study.
 The tuition award is based on a student's undergraduate or graduate performance.
-Student must have a cumulative GPA of a 3.0 or higher (on a 4.0) scale.
-Submission of the 500-word essay describing how you plan to lead and create businesses that are best for the world.
+Students must have a cumulative GPA of a 3.25 or higher (on a 4.0) scale.
+Submission of a 500-word essay describing how you plan to lead and create businesses that are best for the world.
 Please include specific details on present and future projects or initiatives you would like to implement to make a positive difference in the world.
 Two (2) letters of recommendation are required.
 Note: The tuition award does not apply to fees or other student expenses.
-Tuition award amount is based on \$205.20 per credit hour off the current published tuition rates.
-For students pursuing the One Year MBA an award of \$240.60 off per credit will be applied.
+The tuition award amount is based on \$211.40 per credit hour off the current published tuition rates.
+For students pursuing the One Year MBA an award of \$270 off per credit will be applied.
 Documents must be received 30 days before the start of the term.
-Requirements are subject to change and this criterion is effective Fall 2022 until further notice.
+Requirements are subject to change and this criterion is effective Fall 2023 until further notice.
 This tuition award is not eligible to non-degree or certificate seeking students.